 Transitioning to Medical School Week for New MD Students

-During NYU Long Island School of Medicine’s Transitioning to Medical School Week, which takes place July 17 to 21, 2023, students learn about our innovative three-year curriculum, participate in dynamic learning activities, and learn about academic and career resources.
+During NYU Grossman Long Island School of Medicine’s Transitioning to Medical School Week, which takes place July 17 to 21, 2023, students learn about our innovative three-year curriculum, participate in dynamic learning activities, and learn about academic and career resources.
 You have a chance to meet leadership, course directors, faculty, advisors, and staff; review school policies and procedures; and tour our medical school and hospital campus.
 You can also explore the local community and get to know your classmates and senior medical students during planned social activities.

 New Student Checklist

-All students must complete the following tasks to prepare for life on campus at NYU Long Island School of Medicine.
-Our Office of Students and Diversity will contact you and provide detailed instructions and tips to help you begin working on your checklist.
+All students must complete the following tasks to prepare for life on campus at NYU Grossman Long Island School of Medicine.
+Our Office of Student Affairs will contact you and provide detailed instructions and tips to help you begin working on your checklist.

 Set Up Your Email Account

-Your NYU Long Island School of Medicine email account is your primary line of communication for all official school correspondence.
+Your NYU Grossman Long Island School of Medicine email account is your primary line of communication for all official school correspondence.
 Once you receive the instructions and your account is set up, please check it daily for important information about Transitioning to Medical School Week events and your upcoming classes.

 Pick Up Your ID Cards

-Students are required to have an NYU Long Island School of Medicine photo ID card to access many locations on campus.
+Students are required to have an NYU Grossman Long Island School of Medicine photo ID card to access many locations on campus.
 During Transitioning to Medical School Week, you report to NYU Langone Hospital—Long Island’s Security Office at 222 Station Plaza North, Floor 2 to have your photo taken and pick up your ID card.

 The Security Office is open Monday through Friday, 7:00AM to 4:00PM.

 Students also need an NYU-specific photo ID card, called the NYUCard, to access other student services, which you also receive during this week.

 Participate in Compliance Training